Skip to content

 Aggregation

-There are two types of aggregation in Logica: predicate-level aggregation and aggregating expressions.
+Logica supports two types of aggregation: predicate-level aggregation and aggregating expressions.

-Use distinct keyword in the head of the rule to make the rule aggregating.
-Aggregating rules always produce predicates that correspond to sets, thus the choice of distinct keyword: all the rows in resulting tables are distinct.
+Use the distinct keyword in the rule's head to make it aggregating.
+Aggregating rules always generate predicates that represent sets, ensuring all rows in the resulting tables are unique.

-Let us consider a predicate FruitPurchase which tells which fruits of which weights we purchased.
-Say it is defined with the following facts:
+Consider the predicate FruitPurchase, which specifies the fruits and their weights that we have purchased.
+It is defined with the following facts:

 FruitPurchase(fruit: "apple", weight: 0.5);